-The Clean Water Partnership Loan Program recently awarded $3.45 million in low-interest loans to four local partners to reduce pollution by upgrading subsurface sewer treatment systems (SSTS) and implementing best management practices (BMPs) in their watersheds.
+The Clean Water Partnership Loan Program awarded $3.45 million in low-interest loans to four local partners to reduce pollution by upgrading subsurface sewer treatment systems (SSTS) and implementing best management practices (BMPs) in their watersheds in 2016.
+Here is how that money was used.

 - Pine County received $600,000 to provide low-interest loans to implement 20 SSTS upgrades each year for three years in Pine County, resulting in bacteria load reductions and estimated annual reductions of 50 pounds of phosphorus and 200 pounds of nitrogen.